Solid-state platform for cooperative quantum dynamics driven by correlated emission: Model

 The interactions between a solid-state spin defect and the field fluctuations of a nearby solid-state reservoir are much weaker than the characteristic energy scales of the individual systems.
-Thus, the evolution of the density matrix $\rho$ of the array can be generally described by the following Markovian master equation~\cite{zou2022bell,breuer2002theory,weiss2012quantum,gardiner2004quantum,rivas2012open,davies1974markovian,gorini1978properties}
+Thus, in the Schr\"{o}dinger picture, the evolution of the density matrix $\rho$ of the array can be generally described by the following Markovian master equation~\cite{zou2022bell,breuer2002theory,weiss2012quantum,gardiner2004quantum,rivas2012open,davies1974markovian,gorini1978properties}:

 where the Hamiltonian $\mathcal{H}$ reads as

 and

 is the Lindbladian.
 Here, the sums over $(\mu, \tilde{\mu})$ and $(\nu, \tilde{\nu})$ are taken over the combinations $(\mu, \tilde{\mu}) = (\pm, \mp), (z, z)$, where $\pm = x \pm i y$.
 The explicit forms of $Y_{\alpha\beta}$ and $X_{\alpha\beta}$ are given by